The wrong type of projector in a small room can be something of a disaster.

 4000 lumens brightness also means that you can use this in a lights on setting.

-We specifically believe that this projector is best used for businesses, offices and schools as a method for giving presentations, rather than a gaming or cinematic projector.
+We specifically believe that this small room projector is best used for businesses, offices and schools as a method for giving presentations, rather than a gaming or cinematic projector.

 Our reasoning here comes, not because it isn’t capable of doing all these things, but because the lamp life of this projector is relatively speaking much less than others on this list.
 15,000 hours is perfect for a few hours a day usage.

 The speaker system of this projector is also great for giving presentations in a small room and won’t require you to find some external speakers in order for everyone to hear what is happening.

 - Easily project large images in very confined spaces

 - Incredible brightness allows this projector to be used without light interference

 Best Projectors for Small Room Buying Guide